EricGebhart/Simple_Process_REPL/README.md

   * `SPR cmd1 cmd2` Run a list of command/symbols from the command line
   * `SPR -f foo.spr` Run an SPR file.
   * `SPR -r` Run as an interactive REPL
+  * `SPR -r cmds` Run as an interactive REPL, executing cmds on startup.
+  * `SPR -rf foo.spr cmds` Run as an interactive REPL, loading a file and executing cmds on startup.

 ### Sources:
-When run with no Arguments, SPR will try to do whatever is set as the autoexec in the configuration file.
+When run with no Arguments, SPR will try to do whatever is set as the _autoexec_ in the configuration file.
 This setting should be a list of words understood by the interpreter.

 With `-f` a file can be given for SPR to run on startup before the